 Door County is a popular Midwest summer and fall destination.
 The popular Door County Wine trail, which includes stops at eight local wineries, is a perfect part of a girls’ trip.
 There are cute local shops all over the peninsula, but take extra time to walk and explore downtown Fish Creek.
 It’s situated right on the water and there are some lovely restaurants.
 The historic White Gull Inn has a delicious French toast with cherry cream cheese filling that everyone should try once in their life.

 Be sure to leave time to explore Door County’s five state parks where visitors can try everything from kayaking to exploring the island’s lighthouses (there are 11 of them).
 Your group should also make plans to attend a local fish boil.
 Door County was settled by Scandinavian immigrants and a fish boil was part of their culture.
 Many local restaurants prepare the fish according to traditional methods and tell stories along with the meal.
 It’s definitely a fun night out.

 Door County also has a lavender farm (Washington Island), you-pick orchards (cherries and apples depending on the season), and seasonal festivals.
 There is truly something for everyone in Door County.

-Where to stay: There are vacation rentals all over Door County, but consider choosing a place that is walking distance to shops and amenities.
+Where to stay: There are vacation rentals all over Door County, but consider choosing a place that is within walking distance of shops and amenities.
 Ephraim and Fish Creek are good choices.
 For a hotel stay consider Ashbrooke Hotel in Egg Harbor, Edgewater Resort in Ephraim, or White Gull Inn in Fish Creek.

 12. Excelsior Springs, Missouri